 Common Florida Outdoor Pests

-Pink hibiscus flowers may be lovely in your yard, but pink hibiscus mealybugs can seriously injure and attack host plants.
-Fire ants can cause major crop damage, and they're also dangerous for people or pets; their bites can range from merely painful to potentially fatal.
-Some of these Florida pests are only active during certain seasons, but many can be active all year round: your lawn pest control plan should be too.
-Need protection from these common types of outdoor pests?
-Just Call Hulett Today!
+Those lovely hibiscus flowers in your yard are vulnerable to mealybugs that can seriously injure and attack host plants.
+Fire ants can cause major crop damage and also endanger people and pets with bites that range from painful to potentially fatal.
+Some of these South Florida pests are only active during certain seasons but many can be active all year round – your lawn pest control plan should be too.

 Common Florida Garden Pests

 In South Florida, garden pests can endanger your flower or vegetable garden.
 Along with whiteflies, armyworms can take down veggie crops, including corn, peas, and tomatoes.
 Finding beetles in your garden?
 Japanese beetles and red flour beetles, along with other beetles, can pose threats to plants, certain types of vegetable gardens, and even garden grass.

 Fire ants are frequently found in Florida gardens, and fire ant bites have been known to even cause allergic shocks in some.
 While mulch is an excellent way to save water and discourage weeds, an overabundance of mulch can be an accidental home for Florida garden pests.
 Need protection from these common types of garden pests?
 Just Call Hulett Today!